amplitude/amplitude-docs/content/collections/get-started/en/create-a-new-account.md

 {{partial:partials/code/snippet autocapture="true" session_replay="true"}}

+{{partial:admonition type="note" heading="Session Replay sample rate"}}
+When you add Session Replay to the snippet, Amplitude sets the Sample Rate to `1`.
+This ensures you can verify the implementation during testing.
+In production, Amplitude recommends you set this value lower to account for your monthly quota.
+For more information, see [Session Replay Plugin | Sampling rate](/docs/session-replay/session-replay-plugin#sampling-rate)
+{{/partial:admonition}}

 Amplitude inserts your API key in the snippet as necessary.
 Paste the snippet in the `head` tag of each page you want to track user behavior, create a feature flag, or build a cohort.

 This snippet installs and initializes the [Browser SDK](/docs/sdks/analytics/browser/browser-sdk-2) and any extra features you enable.